 Problem: You Want to Defer Capital Gains Tax

-If you're looking to downsize your portfolio, you've likely reached a point where you're ready to enjoy the benefits of all that you've worked so hard to earn, and the market—rather than tanking due to COVID-19—was simply put on pause.
-You're also aware that the capital gains tax will put a punishing dent in any returns you might see, and that a sale would essentially strip you of the reliable income that passive real estate investing provides.
+If you’re looking to downsize your portfolio, you’ve likely reached a point where you’re ready to enjoy the benefits of all that you’ve worked so hard to earn, and the market—rather than tanking due to COVID-19—was simply put on pause.
+You’re also aware that the capital gains tax will put a punishing dent in any returns you might see.
+A sale would essentially strip you of the reliable income that passive real estate investing provides.

 - What if you could enhance the diversity of your current portfolio by tapping into economies of scale?

 - What if you could convert your managed portfolio—tax-deferred—and keep your earning potential at maximum?